-Stylish, charming, and sophisticated French doors add something special to traditional and modern architectural designs.
+Stylish, charming, and sophisticated, French doors add something special to traditional and modern architectural designs.
 These doors have a long and illustrious history, and they've remained a popular choice throughout the ages.
 Here's why these doors are a perennial favourite.

 Design and Features of French Doors

 French doors are characterised by their glass panes, running from top to bottom, and frequently fitted in pairs.
-They are sometimes referred to as window doors because they were originally used as oversized windows in France.
+They are sometimes referred to as window doors since they were originally used as oversized windows in France.

 French doors are a popular alternative to sliding doors because of their innovative, classic design.
 They allow for large openings, making them ideal for areas where extra ventilation is needed and for creating a more open feeling inside a space.